Week 3: Types of Nonprofits/NGOs — A Global Overview

 Examples: Local youth programs, community housing groups, eldercare nonprofits.

-These grassroots organizations serve immediate local needs.
-For many, governance is handson, and operational roles may overlap with board responsibilitiesespecially in smaller nonprofits.
+These grassroots organizations address immediate local needs.
+In many cases, governance is hands-on, and operational duties may overlap with board responsibilities, especially in smaller nonprofits.

-In the U.K., they are commonly structured as community charities regulated under Charity Commission rules.
+- In the U.K., they are commonly structured as community charities regulated under Charity Commission rules. [gov.uk]

 Accountability focus: